MG Software.

 Pros

-• +Containers running worldwide close to users
+• +Containers running worldwide across 35+ regions close to end users

-• +Powerful CLI and developer experience
+• +Powerful CLI and Machines API for programmatic deployment management

 Cons

-• -Documentation could be better for beginners
+• -Documentation could be more comprehensive for beginners and specific use cases

-• -Costs can unexpectedly rise when scaling
+• -Costs can rise unexpectedly when multiple regions actively scale

 5. Cloudflare Pages & Workers